compuphase/Make-plus/README.md

 # GNU Make - patched
-This is a version of GNU make with a few additions that are mostly inspired by Opus Make.
+This is a version of GNU make with a few additions, many of which are inspired by Opus Make.

 ## .path - VPATH for targets
-There is a feature in Opus Make that we use all the time for Windows development: the "`.path`" command, which is essentially a VPATH for targets.
-For simple projects, the use of "target VPATHs" removes that you need to resort to recursive make.
-It allows you to easily separate intermediate files from source files.
+The new `.path` command is essentially a `VPATH` for targets.
+It allows you to easily separate intermediate files and output files from source files, while keeping the makefile clean and simple.

 The `.path` command essentially the same as `vpath`, it also uses the same syntax.
 The difference is that when a prerequisite is not found (in any of the paths), where it will be located:
 * If you use one or more `.path` commands, it is located in the first path listed (on the first `.path` command).